Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 [Get the 2023 report](https://dora.dev/research/2023/dora-report/)

-## The New Stack - Measuring Developer Productivity: Who’s Winning the Debate?
+## The New Stack - Measuring Developer Productivity: Who's Winning the Debate?

 October 2023